 of my book, Taken Into Custody.

 A 22-page article may seem a lot of reading to some, but no one will understand the intricacies and complexities of the evolution and cancerous growth of the child support system unless he does.
 Let there be no mistake.
 There is a unifying ideology and much networking amongst bureaucrats and judiciary activists in the developed nations that makes the problems described by Stephen Baskerville generic and universal.
-Here are a few quotes from Stephen Baskerville’s article:
+Here are a few quotes from Stephen Baskerville’s article that describes how to transition from welfare state to police state:

 - Following ten years of welfare reform that was supposed to discourage unmarried childbearing and encourage marriage and two-parent families, these reports are perplexing news, indeed.
 Whatever the budgetary savings, welfare reform has failed from the standpoint of the family.
 The figures “clearly show that the impact of welfare reform is now virtually zero,” says Robert Rector of the Heritage Foundation, “and